 - Tax investigation cover

-If your tenant or visitor has an accident in your property and considers it to be your fault as the property owner their landlord, they may take legal action against you.
+If your tenant or visitor has an accident in your property and considers it to be your fault as the property owner, they may take legal action against you.
 Public liability insurance will cover your legal defence costs and expenses, as well as any damages awarded.
 Liability claims can be costly, so many policies offer in excess of £1m of cover for any one claim.
 Options of £2m, £5m and higher are also available, and these can be beneficial in particularly challenging situations.

 This is a legal requirement if you employ anyone at your rental property, such as a cleaner, gardener or volunteer, who work is under your supervision.
 You are responsible by law for arranging employers liability insurance to cover your legal costs and any awards made in the case of accidental injury, illness or disease caused to staff due to your negligence.